Bevs-n-Devs/dataStructuresAndAlgorithms/04_Binary_Search/21_binary_search.md

 Click [here](https://www.youtube.com/watch?v=s4DPM8ct1pI) for the solution on [Neetcode](https://neetcode.io/) **(which I would strongly reccomed you to get familiar with.)**

-To solve this challenge we will use a [Binary Search](https://www.geeksforgeeks.org/what-is-binary-search-algorithm/) and in Pythopn, JavaScript and Go.
+To solve this challenge we will use a [Binary Search](https://www.geeksforgeeks.org/what-is-binary-search-algorithm/) in Python, JavaScript and Go.

 ### Example 1
 ```